SergeyKasmy/fetcher/README.md

 # fetcher

-fetcher makes it easier to see any information, like news or articles, in a place most comfortable to you.
+fetcher makes it easier to automate any information gathering, like news or blogs, into a place most comfortable to you.
-It fetches any info you choose from a list of available sources, e.g. RSS or Twitter; filters it, and sends it to you.
+It fetches anything you choose (from a list of available sources, e.g. RSS); filters it, and sends it whereever you want it to.
-Think if it like IFTTT but locally hosted and if it only supported transfering info.
+Think if it like IFTTT but locally hosted and if it only supported transfering text.

 I wrote fetcher for myself after IFTTT had become paid, not to mention that by that time I was already not satisfied with it.
-I like to receive news and notifications in one place without having to search for it.
+I want to receive news and notifications in one place without having to search for it.
 For example, imagine I wanted to read tweets by somebody but only if it contained a particular string.
-Before I had to receive _all_ notifications from that user on my phone and read every one of them to find those relevant to me.
+Before I had to receive _all_ notifications from that user on my phone via the Twitter app and read every one of them to find those relevant to me.
 That honestly sucks.
 After looking for some locally hosted alternatives to IFTTT, I found none that were both lightweight and useful for me, so I decided to write my own.

-Currently it's way more specific for my personal usecase but I'm trying to make it more modular and general but it's still WIP.
+fetcher is both a binary, and a library crate, so it can do programmatically everything it usually can.

-Feel free to contribute if you want a particular feature/source/sink added.
+Feel free to contribute if you want a particular feature added.
-I like to have my git history clean and easy to navigate through, so try to keep it this way, please :)

 ## Install

-Download and install from [crates.io](https://crates.io) with
+Download and install from [crates.io](https://crates.io/crates/fetcher) with

 ```
 cargo install fetcher